hivesolutions/appier-console/README.md

-# appier_console
+# Appier Console

-Set of Appier utilies for console usage
+Set of Appier utilies for console usage.